kaushalya4s5s7/RWA/README.md

 ## 🌟 Platform Overview

 The RWA Tokenization Platform enables users to tokenize real-world assets and trade them on a decentralized marketplace.
-Built on Hedera Hashgraph, the platform offers:
+Built on onechain Hashgraph, the platform offers:

 - **Asset Tokenization**: Convert physical assets into digital tokens
 - **Automated Marketplace**: Seamless listing and trading of tokenized assets